Installing and Configuring Symfony

 Basing your Project on a Specific Symfony Version¶

-If your project needs to be based on a specific Symfony version, pass the version
+In case your project needs to be based on a specific Symfony version, use the

 Read the Symfony Release process to better understand why there are several Symfony versions and which one to use for your projects.